 • Teachers and TAs targeting any children who requires more support, both during the lesson and in intervention sessions.

-• Children’s work will be marked in lessons where possible with adult support to correct misconceptions and next steps given to deepen and extend learning.
+• Children’s work will be marked in lessons where possible with adult support to correct misconceptions.
+Verbal feedback on the next steps will be given to deepen and extend learning.

 • Self and Peer assessment: Children are also encouraged to take ownership of the marking process and to assess the next steps in their learning.